 The goal of the Merkle laboratory is to elucidate the molecular and cellular basis of disease in order to improve human health.
 In particular, we are focused on obesity and neurodegenerative diseases, which are leading causes of death and have no broadly effective treatments.
 Our vision (see figure above) is to tackle these problems by generating and studying disease-relevant cell populations (see figure below) from human pluripotent stem cells (hPSCs), and then translating discoveries made in vitro into treatments.

 In particular, it is now widely accepted that that obesity is largely a disease of the brain and that hypothalamic neurons that are essential regulators of feeding often act abnormally in obesity.
 However, the disease mechanisms that lead to their aberrant function are unclear, as are the potential mechanisms linking metabolic and neurodegenerative disease.
 To study how genes and environmental factors associated with these diseases affect the function of human neurons, we employ a range of cutting edge techniques including CRISPR/Cas9-based genome engineering, single-cell transcriptomics, high content imaging, and animal models.
+We are grateful for the support of the Academy of Medical Sciences, the Wellcome Trust, the Royal Society, the UKRI/Medical Research Council (MRC) the New York Stem Cell Foundation (NYSCF), the Chan Zuckerberg Initiative, and Open Targets.

 iPSC-derived hypothalamic cultures, DAPI: Blue, MAP2: Green

 Mechanisms of metabolic sensing by human hypothalamic neurons.
 Neurons in the mediobasal hypothalamus are unique since they receive input from many other brain areas, but also have direct access to circulating nutrients and hormones by virtue of processes or cell bodies that extend outside of the blood-brain barrier.
 These circulating metabolic signals regulates their activity, which in turn regulates appetite and energy expenditures.
 Their responses have been largely studied in animals, but the ability to make large numbers of human hypothalamic neurons in vitro provides experimental control over the concentration, duration, and combination of metabolic signals.
 Indeed, we have shown that the human hypothalamic neurons we produce in vitro respond to the amino acid leucine and the hormone leptin in much the same way as their counterparts in the mouse brain.
 By characterising how human hypothalamic neurons respond to these signals, we aim to gain insight into the molecular and cellular mechanisms of metabolic signalling in these cells, which could identify new strategies for treating obesity.
-This work is generously supported by the Wellcome Trust and The Royal Society.

 Shared mechanisms in metabolic and neurodegenerative disease.
 Obesity and neurodegenerative disease are leading causes of death with no broadly effective treatments.
 Epidemiological evidence links mid-life obesity to dementia later in life, and interventions that reduce obesity (exercise, caloric restriction, and certain anti-obesity drugs) are neuroprotective.
 Furthermore, the inflammation seen in the rodent mediobasal hypothalamus following consumption of a high-fat diet is reminiscent of that seen surrounding areas of neurodegeneration in the human brain.
 We therefore hypothesise that there are shared mechanism between obesity and neurodegeneration, and that targeting these mechanisms may reduce the burden of one or both of these diseases.
 To this end, we are developing both in vitro and in vivo models that are generously supported by the Chan Zuckerberg Initiative’s Neurodegeneration Challenge Network.